 Mendocino County and Consolidated Tribal Health Project collaborate to provide an annual training on culturally responsive practices with Native Americans.
 The County established the first annual training on culturally responsive practices for the Latino population during fiscal year 2015/16.
-The annual Latino Cultural Responsiveness Training is scheduled for July 2018.
+The third annual Latino Cultural Responsiveness Training was completed in June 2018.

-Mendocino County presented our first Innovation Project to the Mental Health Services Oversight and Accountability Commission during FY 17/18.
-This is a collaboration with Round Valley to develop a crisis response model that meets the predominantly Native American Community needs to overcome institutional distrust, historical trauma, and provide services with traditional influences by local providers.
+Mendocino County will be presenting our first Innovation Project to the Mental Health Services Oversight and Accountability Commission during FY 17/18.
+If approved to move forward, this will be a collaboration with Round Valley to develop a crisis response model that meets the predominantly Native American Community needs to overcome institutional distrust, historical trauma, and provide services with traditional influences by local providers.

 BHRS continues to expand relationships with providers in the community that are culturally specific providers.
 By broadening the culturally specific providers available, we hope to increase involvement of our clients and more culturally diverse clients.
-In particular, stakeholders supported the use of MHSA Reversion funding to go toward several additional Prevention and Early Intervention projects in improving cultural responsiveness.
-These programs are funded from FY 18/19-19/20.